AY2526S1-CS2103T-F08a-1/tp/docs/UserGuide.md

 - `list` → `delete 2` (deletes 2nd company from full list)
 - `find Goog` → `delete 1` (deletes 1st company from search results)
 - `filter applied` → `delete 1` (deletes 1st company from filtered results)

+**Rules:**
+- Indices must be positive integers within the current list size (e.g. if 5 companies shown, use indices 1-5 only)
+- Duplicate indices are not allowed (e.g. `delete 1,1,2` or `delete 1,3,2-4` will throw an error)
+- Space between indices are not allowed (e.g. `delete 3555`, not `delete 3 555`)

 <div markdown="span" class="alert alert-danger">:exclamation: **Warning:**
 This action cannot be undone!
 Company data will be permanently deleted.